173brian/Temple-Placement-SloppyLions/README.md

 TODO: Graph of attendance for a LDS location over a month

-TODO: Graph of temple attendance vs. brand attendance
+TODO: Graph of temple attendance vs. brand attendance David

 #### Explanation of the Census data